deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 (Contained within a DataSet object are two NDArrays, a fundamental object that DL4J uses for numeric computation.
 N-dimensional arrays are scalable, multi-dimensional arrays suitable for sophisticated mathematical operations and frequently used in scientific computing.)

-Most programmers are familiar with datasets contained in file like CSVs (comma-separated value), and the IRIS dataset is no exception.
+The IRIS dataset, like many others, comes as a CSV (comma-separated value) file.
 Here's how you parse an Iris CSV and put it in the objects DL4J can understand.

     File f = new File(“Iris.dat”);
     InputStream fis = new FileInputStream(f);